Top Downing Street Aide, Cabinet Minister Accused Of Sexual Misconduct - Reports - UrduPoint

 Top Downing Street Aide, Cabinet Minister Accused Of Sexual Misconduct - Reports

+British broadcaster Sky News revealed on Friday sexual misconduct allegations against two top UK political figures, following another misconduct scandal that drove the final nail in the coffin for Boris Johnson's premiership in July

-MOSCOW (UrduPoint News / Sputnik - 02nd September, 2022) British broadcaster Sky news revealed on Friday sexual misconduct allegations against two top UK political figures, in a new misconduct scandal that could be the final nail in the coffin for Boris Johnson's premiership.
+MOSCOW (UrduPoint News / Sputnik - 02nd September, 2022) British broadcaster Sky news revealed on Friday sexual misconduct allegations against two top UK political figures, following another misconduct scandal that drove the final nail in the coffin for Boris Johnson's premiership in July.

 In early July, Christopher Pincher resigned as deputy chief whip of the Conservative party after being accused of sexual misconduct in one of London's private members club.
 A number of politicians claimed that outgoing UK Prime Minister and Tory leader Boris Johnson appointed Pincher to the post despite knowing about sexual misconduct claims, which caused an avalanche of resignations from the British government.